awt/turqlom-index-blog/about.md

 #### Security Features
 * Anonymously post to your own blog via Bitmessage
-* Posts are published to a public index page that anyone can view without previously knowing your Bitmessage address.
-This means that if you visit your blog, it is plausably deniable that you were the one who visited it.
+* Public index of posts that anyone can view without previously knowing your Bitmessage address in order to provide plausible deniability

-#### Note to Hackers

-There isn't much point in hacking this service.
+_Note to Hackers:_ There isn't much point in hacking this service.
 There is no database, and no identifying information is ever receieved by the service.

+This site is currently free to use.
+That said, it is not free for me to maintain.
+Donations are appreciated.
+In the future, I may charge a nominal fee per post to help offset costs.

+Please send donations in Bitcoin to: 1KFwsgfViJAhKN5u8TXooJ9bVs1vKthEHA